Nikhil28x/Dexify/README.md

 # Dexify

 A comprehensive personal wellness and productivity tracker for iOS, built with SwiftUI.
-Dexify combines task management, fitness tracking, nutrition logging, and habit consistency tracking — all wrapped in a sleek dark-themed interface designed to help you build streaks and achieve your goals.
+Dexify combines task management, fitness tracking, nutrition logging, and habit consistency tracking — all wrapped in a sleek dark-themed interface designed to help you build streaks and achieve your goals and a Charmander to motivate you while youre on the go.

 ## Features